tasha-dev/math-tac-toe/README.md

     ```

 - Players should provide two numbers to be multiplied, and the result will get the box.

-## Modes

-### 1. 2 Players

-In this mode, two players take turns providing numbers for multiplication to get the boxes.
-The first player to achieve 4 boxes in a winning pattern wins the game.

-### 2. Play with PC

-Challenge the computer in this mode.
-The PC will make its moves based on a strategy.
-Try to outsmart it and reach 4 colored boxes before it does.

 ## Technologies Used

 - TypeScript